adam-pog/infinite_library/README.md

 # library_of_babel
-Implementing a virtual Library of Babel
+Implementing a digital Library of Babel

 This project is inspired by a similair project by Jonathan Basile (https://libraryofbabel.info), which was based on a short story called The Library of Babel by Jorge Luis Borges.